Curtis S. Chin

 Curtis S. Chin (born 1965) is a public figure, speaker, author and policy specialist.
-He has served in leadership and operational positions in the private, not-for-profit and public sectors in the Asia-Pacific region and the United States – including as the 15th United States Ambassador to and member of the board of directors of the Asian Development Bank under both Presidents George W. Bush and Barack Obama.
+He has served in leadership and operational positions in the private, not-for-profit and public sectors in the Asia-Pacific region and the United States.
+He served as the 15th United States Ambassador to and member of the board of directors of the Asian Development Bank under both Presidents George W. Bush and Barack Obama.
 He also served as a trustee of World Education Services and is the inaugural Asia Fellow of the Milken Institute.

-Chin also provides support to a range of start-ups and social impact ventures through his advisory firm RiverPeak Group LLC, including to Equator Pure Nature of Thailand, and the Dolma Impact Fund of Nepal.
-A social media presence and media personality, Chin is a frequent commentator on the need for more effective, impactful, and responsible development.